Centre for Analysis of Strategies and Technologies: Overview

 CAST was founded in the summer of 1997 by Ruslan Pukhov and Konstantin Makienko.
-Pukhov and Makienko both attended the Franco-Russian dual-degree program between Master d'Etudes Internationales Sciences Po and MGIMO in Paris where Makienko interned at the French defense think tank Centre for Study of Strategies and Technologies (CREST), which is now the Foundation for Strategic Research.
+Pukhov and Makienko both attended the Franco-Russian dual-degree program between Master d'Etudes Internationales Sciences Po and MGIMO in Paris where Makienko interned at the French defense industry, Centre for Study of Strategies and Technologies (CREST), which is now the Foundation for Strategic Research.

 After returning to Russia and initially working as researchers at the Center for Policy Studies in Russia (PIR Center), Pukhov and Makienko decided to establish CAST with CREST as their inspiration.

-CAST today employs approximately ten full-time researchers with many additional analysts working part-time.
+CAST employs approximately ten full-time researchers with many additional analysts working part-time.
 The Centre's researchers collaborate on an ad hoc basis with leading Russian experts, journalists, defense specialists and civil servants working on similar issues.
 Pukhov serves as the director, Makienko as the deputy director, and Maksim Shepovalenko, a retired career Russian naval officer, also as deputy director.
 In addition to his work at CAST, Pukhov is member of the Public Council of the Russian Ministry of Defense and the former executive director of the Russian Armorers Union.
 Since 2008, Makienko has served as a member of the expert council under the Russian Duma defense committee.

 Major publications

-Since 1997, CAST has been publishing the Russian-language journal Eksport Vooruzheniy (Arms Export) on arms trade and defense industries issues, '.
-CAST typically publishes 6 editions of Eksport Vooruzheniy each year, and it contains a comprehensive list of all the open-source Russian arms sales and military procurement decisions for each year.
+Since 1997, CAST has been publishing the Russian-language journal Eksport Vooruzheniy (Arms Export) on arms trade and defense industries issues.
+CAST typically publishes 6 editions of Eksport Vooruzheniy each year, and it contains a list of all the open-source Russian arms sales and military procurement decisions for each year.